In This Lesson:

 • Try out our Teambuilder program for a collection of powerpoint presentations, worksheets, research guides and much more!

-Welcome to the MUNprep Curriculum!
+Welcome to the MUNprep Model UN Curriculum!
 We’re excited to work with you.
 Whether you’re a novice delegate or a MUN expert, we’ll help you hone your skills so you’re well prepared for your next conference.

 This is the curriculum that you’ve been looking for - by the end of this program, you’ll know everything there is to know about Model UN